Anti-dumping duty, 'countervailing' and other trade defence measures

 Anti-dumping duty measures

 The Anti-dumping Agreement is one of 3 World Trade Organization (WTO) principal trade defence agreements.
-The UK and the European Community (EC) are party to the agreements, which are applied across all EU member states.
+The UK and the EU are party to the agreements, which are applied across all EU member states.

 Any member state can unilaterally apply anti-dumping measures after an investigation shows that the imported goods infringe the ADD agreement and that the dumped imports are causing material injury to a domestic industry producing a similar product.